Kathy Mason is an experienced Recruiter at Okta.

 - Continuing to review and revamp the screening process.
 The team at Okta will replace specified tests with one that’ll test general coding ability among candidates.

 - Less time spent with higher quality candidates.
-The engineering team will save overall time spent on interviews, which means they’ll have more time for their core work.
+The engineering team will save overall time spent on technical interviews, which means they’ll have more time for their core work.